MischaU8/yumyum/curves/imprint-curve_wSU4MrRMxhA.md

 yum yum
-Floyd here with a quick look at the imprint curve feature in plasticity to use imprint curve start by using the keyboard shortcut shift I then select the target body to project onto followed
+Floyd here with a quick look at the imprint curve feature in Plasticity to use imprint curve start by using the keyboard shortcut shift I then select the target body to project onto followed